jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom_HOWTO.md

         [root@sen root]# cd /usr/src/redhat
         [root@sen redhat]# rpmbuild -bc SPECS/XFree86.spec

-Not every distribution has rpmbuild; try using just rpm instead.
+Not every distribution has *rpmbuild*; try using just *rpm* instead.
 At some point, Redhat split the build functionality into separate programs.
-If after looking through the rpm man page, you still cannot get this to work, send me some email, and I'll look into it.
+If after looking through the *rpm man* page, you still cannot get this to work, send me some email, and I'll look into it.

-The important item is the "-bc" option of rpmbuild which unpacks, patches, and builds the source without actually installing.
+The important item is the "-bc" option of *rpmbuild* which unpacks, patches, and builds the source without actually installing.
 While it is also possible to simply unpack and patch using the "-bp" option, there does not seem to be a way to just build.
 The "-bc" option simply deletes